kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

     participant hook as External updater end

-Operator->>apiserver: make changes to KCP <br>(ExternalUpdate strategy) apiserver->>capi: Notify changes apiserver->>Operator: OK
-capi->>capi: Define Update Plan loop For all machines
+Operator->>apiserver: make changes to KCP apiserver->>capi: Notify changes apiserver->>Operator: OK capi->>capi: Decide Update Strategy loop For all machines
-    capi->>apiserver: Add Update Plan to Machine <br> and update Spec apiserver->>mach: Notify changes
+    capi->>apiserver: Mark Machine as pending, update spec apiserver->>mach: Notify changes
+    mach->>apiserver: Set UpToDate condition to False
-    loop For all updaters in plan
+    loop For each External Updater
-        mach->>hook: Run updater
+        mach->>hook: Run until completion
     end
-    mach->>apiserver: Mark Machine as updated end
+    mach->>apiserver: Mark Hooks in Machine as Done mach->>apiserver: Set UpToDate condition to True end
 ```

 The KCP external updates will work in a very similar way to MachineDeployments but removing the MachineSet level of indirection.
-In this case, it's the KCP controller the one in charge of both adding the update plan to the Machine and also updating the Machine spec.
+In this case, it's the KCP controller responsible for marking the machine as pending and updating
+the Machine spec, while the Machine controller manages setting the `UpToDate` condition.
 This follows this same pattern as for rolling updates, where the KCP controller directly creates and deletes Machines.
-Machines will be updates one by one, sequentially.
+Machines will be updated one by one, sequentially.

 ### Machine updates